Society hotspot

+Formation

 There are currently two main hypotheses concerning the cause of volcanic activity.
 The conventional view is that the hotspot is underlain by a mantle plume which has transported hot material from the lower mantle to the surface, creating the chain as the Pacific Plate has moved northwest over the plume.

 Several lines of evidence support this interpretation.
 Age progression along the chain is consistent with estimates of the velocity of plate motion.
 Seismic anomalies have been observed in the upper mantle and found to extend into the uppermost lower mantle, implying that the passage of hot material from the lower to upper mantle is not hindered by the transition zone.
 Magnetotelluric imaging has found higher conductivity in the upper mantle under the active area southeast of Tahiti consistent with anomalously hot rising material.